Cosoftech-03/To-D0-List../README.md

 # To-D0-List..

-It includes the no of and which task is to be completed.
+It includes the no. of tasks that is to be completed in a specific date and time.